Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • Every employee knows how to access information on the company’s approach and further information about mental health and wellbeing.

-Step 6 – Providing the right support
+Step 6 – Provide the right support

 • Managers are trained and are confident in how to handle sensitive conversations around mental health.
 Check out our recipe “Talking mental health in the workplace” for skills to develop to talk about mental health concerns in your team.